Normal Function

 Lactose intolerance

-At least nine LCT gene mutations cause congenital lactase deficiency, also called congenital alactasia.
-In this disorder, infants are unable to break down lactose (lactose intolerance) in breast milk or formula.
-The LCT gene mutations change single protein building blocks (amino acids) in the lactase enzyme or result in an enzyme that is abnormally short.
-The mutations are believed to interfere with the function of the lactase enzyme, leading to undigested lactose in the small intestine and causing severe diarrhea.
+Variants in the LCT gene can change single protein building blocks (amino acids) in the lactase enzyme.
+In some cases, variants cause cells to create lactase enzymes that are abnormally short.
+The variants are believed to interfere with the processing and function of the lactase enzyme, leading to undigested lactose in the small intestine and causing severe diarrhea.

-Lactose intolerance in adulthood is caused by gradually decreasing activity (expression) of the LCT gene after infancy, which occurs in most humans.
+Lactose intolerance in adulthood can also be caused by the gradually decreasing activity (expression) of the LCT gene after infancy.
+This condition is known as lactase nonpersistence, and it occurs in most humans.
+It can also have non-genetic causes.

 Additional Information & Resources